 Lassmann gives a method to determine the accumulation of hydrocarbons in the boiling liquid [34].
-The accumulation depends on:
+The accumulation depends on the:

-- the inlet hydrocarbon concentration;
+- inlet hydrocarbon concentration;

-- the type and removal efficiency of the PPU;
+- type and removal efficiency of the PPU;

-- the enrichment factor;
+- enrichment factor;

-- the boiling oxygen pressure; and - the vapor and liquid must flow concurrently at high vapor fractions to prevent distillation (see 11.3.2).
+- boiling oxygen pressure; and

+- vapor and liquid must flow co-currently at high vapor fractions to prevent distillation (see 11.3.2).

 ASU manufacturers should set minimum oxygen boiling pressures to minimize the risk of hydrocarbon accumulation.
-For the conditions assumed by Lassmann, 300 kPa, abs (43.5 psia) would be sufficient to prevent hydrocarbons from accumulating [34].
+For the conditions assumed by Lassmann, 43.5 psia (300 kPa, abs) would be sufficient to prevent hydrocarbons from accumulating [34].